Roblox: How teens are using games to cope with the pandemic

 Parents are getting involved with their kids’ online lives

-In an earlier Roblox study conducted in March (4,499 teens ages 13-19 conducted by Reach3 Insights in March 20-23), 68% of teens said they wanted their parents to be more involved in their online lives.
+In an earlier Roblox study (4,499 teens ages 13-19 conducted by Reach3 Insights in March 20-23), 68% of teens said they wanted their parents to be more involved in their online lives.
 One in five teens (21%) say their parents also trust them more when it comes to who they speak with online.

 Jordan Shapiro, a researcher on game-based learning, said that this points to the notion that kids want joint-media engagement.
 That is, they want their parents to take an interest in what the kids are doing online.
 This is a way for parents to be more empathetic, supportive, and responsive as parents.

-But Higgins said that the usual approach from parents is to stay distant from the online play and restrict online time.
+Higgins said that the usual approach from parents is to stay distant from the online play and restrict online time.
 But 53% of teens say they feel annoyed or frustrated or angry when their tech is restricted.
-29% say they are depressed, 19% say they are hopeless, and 18% feel betrayed when parents prevent them from going online.
+Further, 29% say they are depressed, 19% say they feel hopeless, and 18% feel betrayed when parents prevent them from going online.

 “Parents were used to taking devices away and turning Wi-Fi off,” Higgins said.
 “In the recent survey, they weren’t doing that.
 In another survey last year, young people were very clearly saying to us they want to keep their parents more involved in their online life.
 And actually, what came out in this survey is that over 30% said their parents are now more involved.
 Now, maybe that’s circumstances because we’re all thrown together in the same space.
 But actually, parents are now starting to play the games with their kids and teens, which is what those children wanted.
-So I really hope that that’s one of those things that will continue.”

-She added, “When we get used to the new normal, whatever that might look like.
-I really hope that parents continue that relationship because you can only be a positive thing for them if you are interested and involved.”
+So I really hope that that’s one of those things that will continue.
+When we get used to the new normal, whatever that might look like, I really hope that parents continue that relationship because you can only be a positive thing for them if you are interested and involved.”

 Back in the March study, 65% of teens said they experienced having their devices taken away or Wi-Fi turned off by their parents to combat online usage.
 The vast majority (75%) of teens surveyed identified a range of emotions: anger, betrayal, depression, and even hopelessness.

-As parents become more lenient about screen time during COVID-19, additional research is needed to understand how it’s impacting family life and teens’ emotional well-being, Higgins said.
+As parents become more lenient about screen time during COVID-19, additional research is needed to understand how it’s affecting family life and teens’ emotional well-being, Higgins said.

-As part of its Digital Civility Initiative, Roblox conducted its May survey of 2,926 teens ages 13-18 via Reach3 Insights from May 8 to May 11.